brianegan/new_flutter_template/README.md

 # New Flutter Template

-The Flutter team has tasked me with creating a new template for Flutter.
-This repo will house all of the work-in-progress documentation and code to support this effort!
+An experiment: Let's see what a new Flutter template might look like?

 ## Flutter Version